Insaida/nscCTF/GettingStarted.md

 The category of a problem is specified in the "category" field of the `problem.json` file.
 Note that there is not a fixed set of categories; you may use any free-form category name.
 Many features, such as the code to generate problem statistics, will group problems by category name.
 Thus, it is useful to make sure that you are consistent in your spelling and formatting for each category name.

-If you plan on using the existing achievements from picoCTF, you will need to edit the "Category Completion" and "Category Solved 5" achievements based on your new category names.
+If you plan on using the existing achievements from nscCTF, you will need to edit the "Category Completion" and "Category Solved 5" achievements based on your new category names.

 ### <a name="problems-loading"></a> Loading Problems